Associate (ACIfA)

 List of projects/publications/grey literature

-Please list any relevant projects, publications or grey literature from your work in the last 2 years in the statement template or online form.
+Please list any relevant projects, publications or grey literature from your work in the last two years.
 Where work is co-authored or the authors not defined, please indicate which part(s) you were responsible for.
-You can also highlight those you are including as your examples of work.

 If you do not have any publications, you are still eligible to apply.